-CHAPTER 1 – HEALERS
+CHAPTER 1 – GROUNDBREAKING DISCOVERY

 Beneath the brooding gray clouds of the heavens, far below the palace of the gods, gleamed Drian, the central city of Minecerva.
 It stood tall and brave and alone and, built of red brick, it glistened like a drop of blood on a gloomy canvas.